sftchance/madewithcode/README.md

 ```

 With just the simple configuration, you can create a solid video fit for your brand in just a couple of minutes.

+## Author Note

+Now, important to note here that the Sandbox will give you all the final outputs needed to go to a video encoder.
+I did not go through the effort of building a video encoder into the framework because I wanted to give you the freedom to choose your own.
+I personally use [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) but you can use whatever you want.

+This is not meant as a package to replace Motion Canvas, Framer or any other dependency you can use.
+Rather, this is a tool to help you use the tools at our disposal in the most effective way possible.